Blaine County Climate Smart Communities Initiative Project

 Background

-This effort builds on the momentum of the Wood River Valley Collaborative Forest Enhancement Project, funded by the USDA Forest Service and the Idaho Department of Lands, and directly supports the goals of the Blaine County Climate Action Plan.
-Through the Blaine County CSCI project, we will work with community partners to identify and provide funding support for high-priority nature-based solutions that address strategies outlined in Blaine County’s Climate Action Plan and forthcoming Climate Risk Vulnerability Assessment (CRVA).
+This effort builds on the momentum of the Wood River Valley Collaborative Forest Enhancement Project, funded by the USDA Forest Service and the Idaho Department of Lands in 2019, and directly supports the goals of the Blaine County Climate Action Plan.
+Through the Blaine County CSCI project, we will work with community partners to identify and provide funding support for high-priority nature-based solutions that address strategies outlined in Blaine County’s Climate Action Plan and Climate Risk Vulnerability Assessment (CRVA).

 What’s Next for Blaine County’s Climate Smart Communities Initiative